City Council on Thursday voted 8-3 on water rate increases for 2018 and 2019: 5.8 percent and 4.7 percent, respectively.

 Revisions to San Antonio’s impervious cover policies will likely add to the longstanding contention between developers and environmentalists.

-Over the next five years, SAWS will spend $2 billion repairing and replacing water and sewer lines to ensure reliability of service to your home or business.
+SAWS will spend $2 billion over the next five years improving, repairing and replacing water and sewer lines to ensure reliability of service to your home or business.

 The San Antonio River Authority is rolling out a web-based tool as part of Risk MAP, a FEMA program currently being implemented across the country.